For Release: March 21, 2018– Jamie Dukes, Office of Communications (405) 271-5601

 Avoid drinking or using untreated water for brushing teeth, particularly in areas where hygiene and sanitation are poor.
 Use only bottled or boiled water in these regions.

 Select food with care, especially in areas where hygiene and sanitation are poor, or in areas with untreated water.
-All raw foods may be contaminated, so avoid fresh vegetable or fruit salads, uncooked vegetables, and unpasteurized milk and milk products such as cheese.
+Raw foods may be contaminated, so avoid fresh vegetable or fruit salads, uncooked vegetables, and unpasteurized milk and milk products such as cheese.
 Eat food that has been cooked and is still hot.

 If you become ill after returning home, inform the healthcare provider of the countries visited.